InfinatechLTD/careology-task-ui/README.md

 > Responsive Layout

 I did not have time to do this, but would have used media queries if I wanted to build a custom vanilla solution.
-Otherwise Ant Desgin's Grid system would be a good out of the box solution.
+Otherwise Ant Design's Grid system would be a good out of the box solution.

 ## Things I Would Have Liked to Have Done